 How does that feel?
 Blissful.
 Come find out.

-Our classes are dogmatic and non-religious.
+Our classes are non-religious.
 We do not subscribe (and never have done) to any form of guru-worship, we’re here to help you discover and enjoy your own innate wisdom and super-powers.

 How often should I come?